citp/privacy-policy-historical/n/np/npd/npdor.com.md

 Demographic data is collected to ensure that we send you surveys relevant to your lifestyle and interests.
 It is used only for statistical and classification purposes in aggregated or summary form (grouped together with other panelists' data) and is NOT shared or sold on an individual basis.

-We do not knowingly collect personally identifiable information from users who are under the age of 13 or users under the age of 18 who reside in Maine.
+We do not knowingly collect personally identifiable information from users who are under the age of 13.

 At registration and in each communication with you thereafter, you may opt-out of receiving future surveys and mailings; see _How To Unsubscribe_ below.

 **Correcting/Updating Your Information**

 We encourage our Members to keep their information as up-to-date as possible.
 To change your e-mail address, Member name, password, or make changes to the demographic and other profile information you provided during the registration process, please visit: http://www.npdor.com and log in.
-Once you log in, please visit ["Change My Info"](https://web.archive.org/web/20111205114912id_/http%3A//www.npdor.com/English/memberservices.asp).
+Once you log in, please visit ["Change My Info"](https://web.archive.org/web/20120614011851id_/http%3A//www.npdor.com/English/memberservices.asp).

 If you are a SweepLand member, you may change your name, mailing address and e-mail preferences by visiting [www.sweepland.com](http://www.sweepland.com/).
 Then, after logging in, please click on 'My Account'.